-My husband and I are considering whether to walk away from our house.
-We filed bankruptcy four years ago and did not reaffirm the mortgage loan.
-Do we inform the bank, and are we responsible for property taxes and homeowners insurance?
+My husband and I are considering whether to walk away from our home.
+We filed bankruptcy 4 years ago and did not reaffirm the mortgage loan.
+Do we tell the bank, and are we responsible for property taxes and homeowners insurance?

 I am glad to hear you did not reaffirm the mortgage loan.
 Reaffirming the loan does not protect your credit from a future foreclosure.
 That will still be reported.
 It does, however, protect your credit from years of negative payment history and, most importantly, any liability for the mortgage.
 You are able to walk away from the property without fearing that the lender will one day pursue you legally for anything related to the property.

-Property taxes: The property taxes run with the house.
+Property taxes: The property taxes run with the home.
 That means you will not need to pay current or future property taxes.
 The lender will need to take on that responsibility.
 If it fails to make property tax payments, the property could be sold in a tax sale.
-That is unlikely to happen, as the lender will not risk losing the house for unpaid property taxes.
+That is unlikely to happen, as the lender will not risk losing the house for delinquent property taxes.

 Homeowners insurance: Many mortgage payments include property tax and property insurance in the monthly payment.
 That may not be the case for you.
 If you were paying the property insurance directly to an insurance company, I would advise you to continue making those payments.
 You can contact the lender every month to determine whether the lender has started paying a separate property insurance policy.
 If so, you could eventually stop paying for your own coverage.
 You just don't want to have something happen on your property during the time that you are still the legal owner.

-Homeowners association dues: Make sure to continue paying any homeowners association, or HOA, dues until the property is out of your name.
+Homeowners association dues: Be sure to continue paying any homeowners association, or HOA, dues until the property is out of your name.
 HOAs are very likely to sue you for unpaid dues even though you are walking away from the property.
-Consider the dues like a monthly rental payment.
+Think of the dues as a monthly rental payment.
 The HOA needs your money to maintain the complex.
 Don't leave the other HOA members covering the difference.

-You can try to short sell the house, transfer the title back to the lender or sell the house if you have any equity in the property.
+You can try to short sell the house, transfer the title back to the lender or sell the home if you have any equity in the property.
 This will protect your credit a lot more than a foreclosure.
 Lenders are more willing to work on short sales than in the past few years.
-You could even receive some money from the lender in exchange for moving out of the property peacefully.
+You could even receive some money from the lender in exchange for vacating the property peacefully.
 The lender spends a lot of money foreclosing on a property and evicting former owners.
 You could receive some of that money to allow for an orderly transition.